Biological Engineering Accreditation Information

 Undergraduate Enrollment & Degrees Awarded

-The Bachelor of Science in Biological Engineering will graduate its first cohort of students in 2021.
+Note: The Bachelor of Science in Biological Engineering will graduate its first cohort of students in August 2021.
+Enrollments and degrees awarded are updated each fall.